Azure Cosmos DB serverless

 - Serverless containers offer throughput up to a service maximum of 5,000 RU/s.
 For more information, see Azure Cosmos DB service quotas.

 Azure Cosmos DB serverless now offers 1-TB container size.
 With this feature, you can store up-to 1 TB of data in a serverless container.

 For more information, see Azure Cosmos DB Serverless 1-TB container

 Monitoring your consumption

-If you have used Azure Cosmos DB in provisioned throughput mode before, you'll find serverless is more cost-effective when your traffic doesn't justify provisioned capacity.
-The trade-off is that your costs will become less predictable because you're billed based on the number of requests your database has processed.
+If you have used Azure Cosmos DB in provisioned throughput mode before, you find serverless is more cost-effective when your traffic doesn't justify provisioned capacity.
+The trade-off is that your costs become less predictable because you're billed based on the number of requests your database has processed.
 Because of the lack of predictability, it's important to keep an eye on your current consumption.